pil0706/Map_blog/_posts/2019-09-04-Position of POIs.md

 <br>
 Based on my almost 9 years of map making experiences, it's obvious that Apple Maps and Google Maps adjust **the place labels** manually.

-> the place lables can be defined as labels of countries, cities, airport, etc.
+> the place labels can be defined as labels of countries, cities, airports, etc.

-I can tell they are not using centroid of each countries.
+I can tell they are not using centroid of each country.
 <br>
-I used 'Centroid on Surface' to show center points of each countries, <br>
+I used 'Centroid on Surface' to show center points of each country, <br>
-and drew lines between centroid points of each contries from Natural Earth data and Google Maps place labels.
+and drew lines between centroid points of each country from Natural Earth data and Google Maps place labels.
 <br>
 <br>